Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 4. Open the workbook that contains the Calculation Timers macros, or add them to the workbook.

-5. Check the used range by pressing CTRL+END on each worksheet in turn.
+5. Check the used range by pressing Ctrl+End on each worksheet in turn.

     This shows where the last used cell is.
 If this is beyond where you expect it to be, consider deleting the excess columns and rows and saving the workbook.
-For more information, see the Minimizing the Used Range section in  [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).
+For more information, see the "Minimizing the Used Range" section in [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).

 6. Run the **FullCalcTimer** macro.